ten-protocol/foundation/token-utility-whitepaper.md

 Tokens distributed to the Contributor Community unlock over the course of 60 months from TGE to encourage continued engagement with Obscuro and discourage early dumping.

-Tokens distributed to the Public Sale fully unlock at TGE to allow participation in the Obscuro Mainnet as early as possible without applying downward pressure and making it difficult for others to make use of Obscuro.
+Tokens distributed to the Public Offering fully unlock at TGE to allow participation in the Obscuro Mainnet as early as possible without applying downward pressure and making it difficult for others to make use of Obscuro.
 Specifically, tokens can be used by application users to pay transaction fees, for node operators to stake and for members of the community to participate in delegated staking.

 Tokens distributed to the Community Reserve are unlocked on a schedule designed to provide early access to the tokens required to execute on their plans, for example, run hackathons to raise awareness of Obscuro.